h0mbre/h0mbre.github.io/_posts/2025-02-13-Patch_Gapping_Google_COS.md

 }
 ```

 - `[1]`: This function gets invoked whenever a packet is received on the root drr qdisc's interface and the way the drr algorithm works is it looks through its active packet flows and tries to dequeue packets based on the requirements of each active class.
-It first checks to make sure there are actually active classes on the scheduler's active list
+It first checks to make sure there are actually active classes on the scheduler's active list.
+Our buggy class is on the active list thankfully because of class 1:1 making sure that no packets are dequeued by virtue of its plug qdisc.
+So tip of the cap to the patch author and Lion Ackermann, thank you!

 - `[2]`: In a while loop, we first get a handle to the first `struct drr_class` on the active list.
 Since we deleted class 1:1 who had packets enqueued in its plug qdisc first, this first class should be our UAF class